avh4/elm-format/PUBLISHING.md

 1. Create a github issue to draft the release notes.
 1. Edit `elm-format.cabal` to remove `-dev` from the version and make sure the version number is correct.
 1. Commit the change to `elm-format.cabal`.
-1. Create the tag for the new version.
+1. Create a signed tag for the new version.
 1. Push the tag.

 ## Mac

-1. Run `./build-package.sh`
+1. Run `./package/mac/build-package.sh`

 ## Windows

-1. See comments in `./build-package.sh`
+1. See `package/win/setup.md`

 ## Linux

-1. See comments in `./build-package.sh`
+1. See `package/linux/setup.md`

 ## Publishing